xenia1/test/Assignment1.md

 ![](Assignment1_files/figure-html/unnamed-chunk-2-1.png)

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

+Bla bla bla I am just adding some stuff.
+Like I *totally* (astericks) rock, yes, _definitely_ (us).
+Here is a **double asterisk** and __double underscore__.
+I guess we shall see what happens....

+Now doing a **double asterisk and *single ones* in the middle**.

+Let's see what markdown can do!

+1. bla
+  1. more bla
+  2. school & stuff
+2. Yeah im so exciting
+  1. no way
+  2. I can definitely tell!

+* new type of list
+* let's see how it works
+  * asterisk, + (plus) let's indent a bit.....
+* back here again.